7.4 Healthy lifestyles and healthy nutrition

 The main prohibitions are the following:

-• carbonated or sugary soft drinks are forbidden,
+- carbonated or sugary soft drinks are forbidden,

-• it is forbidden to use meat with high-fat content,
+- it is forbidden to use meat with high-fat content,

-• it is forbidden to put salt or sugar bowls on tables,
+- it is forbidden to put salt or sugar bowls on tables,

-• it is forbidden to add sugar to milk offered to drink,
+- it is forbidden to add sugar to milk offered to drink,

-• it is forbidden to use food powders, stock-cubes, seasoning creams, pastes; only for substance development or seasoning.
+- it is forbidden to use food powders, stock-cubes, seasoning creams, pastes; only for substance development or seasoning.

 Canteen Programme

-The aim of the Canteen Programme ('Mintamenza Program') was to increase the proportion of local and organic food to 30 per cent of school menus.
+The aim of the Canteen Programme ('Mintamenza Program') was to increase the proportion of local and organic food to 30 percent of school menus.
 The programme aims to include fish and game meat raised in Hungary in community catering.

 'The Buda Area Health Programme'

-On 25 September 2019, the WHO, in collaboration with the since defunct Ministry of Human Capacities, organised a workshop to establish and launch the Hungarian Public Health Partnership.
-Participants, from the field of public health and related disciplines, agreed that only complex, participatory and multi-stakeholder interventions can improve population health at national, regional and local levels (according to the information provided by the ministry in 2020).
+On 25 September 2019, the WHO, in collaboration with the since-defunct Ministry of Human Capacities, organised a workshop to establish and launch the Hungarian Public Health Partnership.
+Participants from the field of public health and related disciplines agreed that only complex, participatory, and multi-stakeholder interventions can improve population health at national, regional and local levels (according to the information provided by the ministry in 2020).

-As the result of this workshop the 'Buda Area Health Programme 2018-2030' ('Budakörnyéki Egészségprogram 2018-2030') was developed as an international model programme.
+As a result of this workshop the 'Buda Area Health Programme 2018-2030' ('Budakörnyéki Egészségprogram 2018-2030') was developed as an international model programme.
 It is implemented by the National Koranyi Institute of Pulmunology (Országos Korányi Pulmunológiai Intézet) and the Budakörnyéki Municipal Association (Budakörnyéki Önkormányzati Társulás).

 Health education and healthy lifestyles education in schools